chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 ## When the enterprise license is expired

 On expiry of the license, you can continue to use the product for a grace period of 60 days.
-You can apply for the new license at the tenure of the grace period.
+You can apply for the new license during the grace period.

 IMAGE